These easy pumpkin biscuits are perfect for fall!

 - 1/2 cup (1 stick) COLD unsalted butter, cut into small cubes

-- Preheat oven to 450 degrees F. Line a large baking sheet with parchment paper or a nonstick baking mat.
+- Preheat oven to 450° Fahrenheit.
+Line a large baking sheet with parchment paper or a nonstick baking mat.

 - In a large bowl, stir together flour, baking powder, baking soda, salt, and cinnamon.

-- Add milk and pumpkin mixture to flour and stir until everything is just combined.
+- Pour the pumpkin mixture into your flour mixture.
+Stir until everything is just combined.
 The dough shouldn’t be completely smooth – we want to keep lots of butter pieces in there so the biscuits will be nice and flaky.

-- Place biscuit rounds on your parchment-lined baking sheet and bake at 450 degrees Fahrenheit for 10-15 minutes until lightly browned.
+- Bake at 450° F for 10-15 minutes until lightly browned.
 Serve immediately with butter and honey.

 If your biscuit dough feels too wet, add more flour.
 The liquid content of pumpkin purée can vary by brand (and by pumpkin!) so don’t be afraid to add a bit of extra flour if your dough looks a bit sticky.
 Measuring flour by volume (with cups) is also notoriously unreliable; it’s very easy to end up with too much or too little flour when using cup measurements.
 This is a forgiving dough, though!
 If it looks a bit sticky, just stir in more flour a Tablespoon at a time until it feels right.
 Too dry?
 Add a splash of milk to help it come together.